 But information overload isn’t just limited to social media posts or your ever-expanding inbox.
 It’s also a learning problem.
 When learners feel inundated with information in a course, they’ll feel overwhelmed and start to tune out.
 This means they won’t absorb important training content effectively—and they’re more likely to miss opportunities to apply critical new skills and behaviors in real life, when it counts.
 E-learning courses can veer into information overload on almost anything, but it’s especially common with topics like compliance training that require a deeper level of detail to satisfy regulators.

-So let’s take a closer look at the power of the Continue block in Rise.
-First, I’ll show you how it looks and feels to your learners, and then I’ll show you how to set it up in your Rise courses.
+So let’s take a closer look at the power of the Continue block in Rise 360.
+First, I’ll show you how it looks and feels to your learners, then I’ll show you how to set it up—along with some practical pointers—for using it in your Rise 360 courses.

 How the Continue block works